sesethu04/sesethu04.Portfolio.github.io/README.md

 ---

-# Reflection on Embedding My Video Introduction Using the STAR Method
+# Reflection on Embedding My Video Introduction

 ## 🟡 Situation (Context and Understanding of the Task)
 As part of the portfolio development assignment, we were required to include a video introduction within our digital portfolio.
 The purpose of this task was to demonstrate both technical implementation skills and the ability to present ourselves professionally in a digital format.
 The video needed to be embedded directly into the portfolio using appropriate web-compatible methods.